Concepts¶

 concept weak_ordering_for¶ Signifies that a binary callable

-forms a strict weak order over the elements of sequencesSeq1
+Fnforms a strict weak order over the elements of sequencesSeq1andSeq2.It is defined as:

 template <typename Fn, typename Seq1, typename Seq2 = Seq1> concept weak_ordering_for = sequence<Seq1> && sequence<Seq2> && ordering_invocable<Fn&, element_t<Seq1>, element_t<Seq2>, std::weak_ordering> && ordering_invocable<Fn&, value_t<Seq1>&, element_t<Seq2>, std::weak_ordering> && ordering_invocable<Fn&, element_t<Seq1>, value_t<Seq2>&, std::weak_ordering> && ordering_invocable<Fn&, value_t<Seq1>&, value_t<Seq2>&, std::weak_ordering> && ordering_invocable<Fn&, common_element_t<Seq1>, common_element_t<Seq2>, std::weak_ordering>;